Quantum Mechanics as a Reversible Diffusion Theory

 In this paper I provided, Airy and Gaussian free-particle wave packets are studied in Chapter 3 (Airy wave packets have non-dispersive properties and accelerate in free space \cite{balazs1979nonspreading}, but nevertheless quantum force and its past classical source have the answer for this "paradoxical" behavior).
+For a more intuitive explanation of entanglement see Appendix N.

 According to Appendix F, we could easily derive that $T_{n,m} \rightarrow \{ x \in F ,t_c \}=\varnothing$ or $A_{n,m} \rightarrow \{ x \in F ,t_c \}=\varnothing$ due to independence of forward and backward evolving random experiments.
 However, if we want a more detailed analysis, we could say that: